xlate/yaml-json/README.md

   </dependency>
   ```

-## Supported YAML Versions
+## Supported YAML Services
-Placing one of the two support YAML libraries on the class/module path will enable
-that library within `yaml-json`.
-Note, when using JPMS modules, you must also add
-the module via the `java` command.
+Placing one of the two support YAML libraries on the class/module path will enable that library within `yaml-json`.
+Note, when using JPMS modules, you must also add the module via the `java` command.

+If *both* libraries are present in your application, you can specify which to use by creating one of the factories in the `io.xlate.yamljson.Yaml` class and passing a configuration property with key `io.xlate.yamljson.Yaml.Settings.YAML_VERSION` and one of the values `io.xlate.yamljson.Yaml.Versions.V1_1` or `io.xlate.yamljson.Yaml.Versions.V1_2`.
+Note, the values specified here are the names of constants, NOT the values themselves.

-1. SnakeYaml (YAML 1.1):
+### SnakeYaml (YAML 1.1):
   ```xml
   <dependency>
     <groupId>org.yaml</groupId>